 Moving into Senior Living During COVID

-While speaking with a colleague last week, she mentioned to me that a friend of hers is looking for independent living for her grandmother, but she and her grandmother are both nervous about her moving into a retirement community during the COVID pandemic.
+While speaking with a colleague last week, she mentioned that a friend is looking for Independent Living for her grandmother.
+Still, she and her grandmother are both nervous about moving into a retirement community during the COVID pandemic.

 Over the past few months, many prospective residents and their families have asked us this very question, "is it safe to move into a senior living community right now?"
-And in addition to safety, families are worried about whether they will be able to visit their loved ones in independent living.
-And certainly, these are valid concerns.
+And in addition to safety, families are worried about whether they will be able to visit their loved ones in Independent Living.
+Indeed, these are valid concerns.

 Our top priority is, and always has been, keeping our retirement community healthy and safe.